haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 *  `default` is a number.

-*  `canCancel` from allowcanceloptions
+*  `canCancel` is from allowcanceloptions

 Example:
 ```
-# From BPRE0, 16C1C3:
+# From BPRE0, 161548:
-multichoice2 0 0 31 1 AllowCancel
+multichoice2 0 0 42 2 AllowCancel
 ```
 Notes:
 ```